 Shelby County Good Neighbors Farm Tour

-The Shelby County Good Neighbors Farm Tour is one event our family looks forward to each year!
+The Shelby County Good Neighbors Farm Tour is one event our family looks forward to each year and are so excited that it’s finally back!
 We realize this event is not located in Oldham County, but is so worth writing about and sharing all of the fun and learning that comes along with it.

 - Try to visit every farm!
 Each stop has a unique experience, different from the last stop.
-Pick up a farm tour map at any participating farm (on the day of the tour), the Shelby County Cooperative Extension Office and Shelbyville and Simpsonville Farmers Markets.
+Pick up a farm tour map at any participating farm (on the day of the tour) or the Shelbyville and Simpsonville Farmers Markets.

 - This is a self-guided tour, so go at your own pace, but start early.
 We found that parking was tricky at some stops last year, so be patient.
 If one farm is too busy, try another close by farm and then go back to the one you skipped.